☰ Informazioni

 Research Interests

-• Flow visualization and optical methods in thermal fluid dynamics
+• Flow visualization and optical measurement techniques

 • History of science and engineering